AS 92016 Annotated exemplars

 For Achieved, the student needs to apply movement strategies in an applied setting.

-This student has identified and demonstrated a range of movement strategies in a Kī o Rahi applied setting.
+This student has identified and demonstrated a range of movement strategies (running strategic angles to create space for teammates to score, zone defence to defend the pou and moving into space to receive the kī) in a Kī o Rahi applied setting.

-The evidence includes a live teacher observation sheet with commentary, and student videos that demonstrate a range of identified Kī o Rahi movement strategies.
+The evidence includes a live teacher observation sheet with commentary and student videos that show demonstrating a range of identified Kī o Rahi movement strategies.

-The student videos and descriptors for each movement strategy in the applied setting (class tournament) include more details of the characteristics indicating the quality of the movement.
-For example, running strategic angles to create space by attacking the defenders outside shoulder to turn them away from the pou, zone defence by tracking opponents to stop them from scoring and staying back once they had left the half, and running into space and successfully catching the kī after identifying a teammate being pressured.
+The student video and descriptor for each movement strategy in the applied setting (class tournament) include more details of the characteristics that indicate the quality of the movement.
+For example, running strategic angles to create space by attacking the defenders outside shoulder to turn them away from the pou, zone defence to defend the pou by tracking opponents across three pou in my half and stopping them from scoring and then staying back once they had left my half and running into space successfully and caught the ki after identifying my teammate was getting pressured.

-For Merit, the student could consistently demonstrate a range of movement strategies in the applied setting.
-For example, providing further evidence of consistent demonstration of each movement strategy within each game over a series of observations.
+For Merit, the student could consistently demonstrate a range of movement strategies in an applied setting.
+For example, further evidence of a consistent demonstration for each movement strategy observed over multiple occasions within each game or across a series of games in the class Kī o Rahi tournament.

 Merit